playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ---
 {
   title: "Directives",
-  description: "If components are a way to share JS logic between mutliple, composible DOM nodes; directives are a way to assign logic to any single DOM node.",
+  description: "If components are a way to share JS logic between multiple, composable DOM nodes; directives are a way to assign logic to any single DOM node.",
   published: "2023-01-01T22:12:03.284Z",
   authors: ["crutchcorn"],
   tags: ["webdev"],